 Hilary Jenkins, Ph.D., Research Scientist, SCD Specialist

-Victoria Jarvis, soon to be M.Sc., Research Scientist, XRD2 / XRD3 Specialist
+Victoria Jarvis, M.A.Sc., Research Engineer, XRD2 / XRD3 Specialist

 The McMaster Analytical X-ray Diffraction Facility (MAX) is a service, research,

 and teaching laboratory operated by the Department of Chemistry &